 Be the next Hostwriter Story Prize or Hostwriter Pitch Prize winner

 Don’t miss this opportunity: Cross borders and reach out to other Hostwriter members to pitch a story together for the Hostwriter Pitch Prize, or share your recent collaboration with us by applying for the Hostwriter Story Prize!
-The deadline for applications is 15 August 2018.
-Apply now
+Check the prize website for details on when applications are being accepted.

 The journalists that won Hostwriter Prizes in previous years stated that they enjoyed working on a team and that their stories were improved by sharing views and information with colleagues and by peer-reviewing their stories with other journalists from a different country.

 This article was first published on our Medium channel on 13.08.2018 by Hostwriter Head of Communication Olalla Tuñas and Head of Marketing & Outreach Bernadette Geyer.